Goddesses Of Fate And Destiny In Greek, Roman And Slavic Mythologies

 The Moerae sisters are known as Clotho ("the spinner"), who spins the thread of life, Lachesis ("the allotter or 'drawer of lots'), who assigns each person's destiny and Atropos ("the inevitable"), with scissors in her hands, decides when to snip the thread of life at its end.

-They were worshipped as goddesses and it is said that brides in Athens offered them locks of hair and women swore by them.
-The Moirai were independent and Zeus and other gods as well as man had to submit to them.
+They were worshipped as goddesses, and it is said that brides in Athens offered them locks of hair, and women swore by them.
+The Moirai were independent, and Zeus and other gods, as well as men, had to submit to them.

 In Roman mythology, the Parcae (the equivalent of the Moirai) were the female goddesses of destiny.
-They were usually depicted as women weaving a tapestry, covered with the destinies of men.
+They were usually depicted as women weaving a tapestry covered with men's destinies.

 Like the Norse and Greek goddesses of fate, they exercised the same arts.
-One was busy with spinning the yarn, another was drawing out the thread, and yet another was cutting it.
+One was busy spinning the yarn, another was drawing out the thread, and another was cutting it.

-Fate was determined for all, regardless of whether he or she was a good or a bad person.
+Fate was determined for all, regardless of whether they were good or wrong.

-The Sudice were beautiful old women with white skin and white clothes, who wore necklaces of gold and silver, white kerchiefs, and sometimes carrying lit candles.
-The ancient Slavs made offerings to them in form of bread, candles and salt.
+The Sudice were beautiful old women with white skin and white clothes.
+They wore necklaces of gold and silver, white kerchiefs, and sometimes carried lit candles.
+The ancient Slavs made offerings to them in the form of bread, candles, and salt.

 Written by – A. Sutherland AncientPages.com Staff Writer